Vancouver, Toronto, Calgary among world’s 5 most ‘liveable’ cities

 Tokyo's Nikkei lost 0.5 per cent, and Hong Kong's Hang Seng 0.4 per cent, while the Shanghai composite gained 0.1 per cent.

-New York futures were also down, and the Canadian dollar was well above 80 cents (U.S.), having dipped just below that mark at one point.
+New York futures were also down, and the Canadian dollar was above 80 cents (U.S.), having dipped just below that mark at one point.

 "The situation surrounding North Korea has become more serious now, and we are seeing a risk-off strategy being adopted by traders," Mr. Madden said.